 How to listen to Spotify with friends

 Spotify allows you to listen to music with others via group sessions and listening parties.
-Through slick integration with the service’s mobile app and Discord, no matter the distance, you always have the option of sharing an auditory experience.
+Through slick integration with the service’s mobile app and Discord, no matter the distance, you always have the option of sharing.
 Let’s go over how to listen to Spotify with friends.